What are cysts?

 What are the various types of cysts?

-An experienced dermatologist can easily diagnose the presence of a skin cyst by visually and physically inspecting the lump.
+An experienced dermatologist in San Diego, Dr. Shega, can easily diagnose the presence of a skin cyst by visually and physically inspecting the lump.
 However, a biopsy may be recommended to rule out any other underlying health conditions.

 What are the available treatments for cysts?

 In many instances, a skin cyst will disappear on its own.
-However, persistent or inflamed skin cysts will need to be treated by a professional dermatologist.
-Cryosurgery has proven to be a very effective treatment for cysts.
+However, persistent or inflamed skin cysts will need to be treated by a professional dermatologist in San Diego.
+Cryosurgery has proven to be a very effective treatment for cyst removal.
 This cyst treatment involves freezing the tissue with liquid nitrogen.
 Another popular treatment is a cyst removal surgery.
 The goal of this procedure is to open up the cyst and remove the infected growth.
 After the cyst removal, the wound is closed up with stitches.
-Acetaminophen and ibuprofen can be used to provide pain relief from a potentially infected cyst.
+Post treatment can be discussed with your doctor prior to the procedure.